LOS GEHT!

 DEALING WITH MONEY

 You should avoid changing money at the airport if possible, because you usually make losses.
-But of course, you should have some safety cash with you when you arrive, in case an ATM goes on strike.
+But have some safety cash with you when you arrive, in case an ATM goes on strike.

-Have cash with you: When moving around locally, always have enough cash for food and drink as well as for taxis, auto-rickshaws and cheap hotels.
+Have cash with you: When moving around locally, always have enough cash for food and drink as well as for taxis, auto-rickshaws and accomodations.
 Credit cards are only accepted in larger companies or hotels.
-I have had very good experience keeping large notes under my clothes in a passport bag.

 FOOD IN SRI LANKA